Should I Become an International Trade Specialist?

 International trade specialists may work in a variety of industries, including financial organizations, manufacturing companies, or government.
 Specialists are usually responsible for analyzing foreign trade information, evaluating market and economic factors that may impact trade and participating in developmental programs.

 International trade specialists, similar to world economists, work full-time, although irregular hours may be required because of time changes around the globe.
-They usually work by themselves in an office setting; depending on the project, some collaboration with other specialists in related fields may be necessary.
+They usually work by themselves in an office setting.
+Depending on the project, some collaboration with other specialists in related fields may be necessary.
 According to Payscale.com, in 2016, international trade specialists made a median annual salary of $62,641.

 |Experience||3-5 years of international trade experience|